OpenLLMteam/openllm/README.md

 ## 📖 Configuration

-### GUI Setup Wizard
+### Web Setup Wizard

-On first launch or when using `--setup`, a modern GUI wizard will guide you through:
+On first launch or when using `--setup`, a modern web-based wizard will guide you through:

 1. Discord bot token configuration
 2. Selecting your preferred LLM provider (Gemini recommended)
 3. Entering API keys
 4. Configuring enabled tools (web search, etc.)
+5. Setting up content moderation (optional)

 The wizard saves everything to `.env` and `config.yaml` automatically.